thatte-idli-kaal-soup/humans/README.md

     this)
 -   Avoid using swear words, if possible.
 We'd like to be able to post the video for Ultimate players in all age groups.
+-   Use gender-neutral language/pronouns wherever you can.
+Use they/them or she/her instead of saying he/him/his.
+Person-D not Man-D. etc.
 -   Use headphones for talking over video chat.
 Hearing sounds of pings on your computer, or other people typing, makes the audio quality poor.
 -   Ensure that your headphones are charged, if they are bluetooth headphones.